Contrasting Enel (ENLAY) & The Competition

-Enel (OTCMKTS: ENLAY) is one of 81 publicly-traded companies in the “Electric services” industry, but how does it weigh in compared to its rivals?
-We will compare Enel to related businesses based on the strength of its earnings, institutional ownership, dividends, profitability, risk, valuation and analyst recommendations.
+Enel (OTCMKTS: ENLAY) is one of 81 public companies in the “Electric services” industry, but how does it contrast to its competitors?
+We will compare Enel to similar companies based on the strength of its earnings, analyst recommendations, dividends, risk, profitability, institutional ownership and valuation.

-Enel has a beta of 0.59, meaning that its share price is 41% less volatile than the S&P 500.
-Comparatively, Enel’s rivals have a beta of 0.45, meaning that their average share price is 55% less volatile than the S&P 500.
+Enel has a beta of 0.58, meaning that its share price is 42% less volatile than the S&P 500.
+Comparatively, Enel’s competitors have a beta of 0.44, meaning that their average share price is 56% less volatile than the S&P 500.

-0.2% of Enel shares are held by institutional investors.
-Comparatively, 59.4% of shares of all “Electric services” companies are held by institutional investors.
-2.8% of shares of all “Electric services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-Enel pays an annual dividend of $0.24 per share and has a dividend yield of 2.6%.
-Enel pays out 80.0% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Electric services” companies pay a dividend yield of 3.3% and pay out 68.8% of their earnings in the form of a dividend.
-Enel lags its rivals as a dividend stock, given its lower dividend yield and higher payout ratio.
+This table compares Enel and its competitors’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Enel and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Enel and its competitors, as reported by MarketBeat.

 |Sell Ratings